 At the heart of Covent Garden is the market with its quirky craft stalls and emerging designer boutiques.

 Things to do in Covent Garden: Restaurants and Bars

-There's a diverse range of Covent Garden restaurants and bars: from Indian meals at Masala Zone and Dishoom, to Mexican street food at Wahaca, to late night cocktails at Dirty Martini and a huge range of beers at The Porterhouse.
+There's a diverse range of Covent Garden restaurants and bars: from good-value and delicious French food at Cafe Rouge, to Indian meals at Masala Zone and Dishoom, to Mexican street food at Wahaca, to late night cocktails at Dirty Martini and a huge range of beers at The Porterhouse.

 Enjoy a cheap pre-theatre pizza at Fire and Stone or Italian at Spaghetti House St Martin's Lane; take in the people-watching potential of Scoff & Banter or Tuttons; or splash out on an elegant meal at Michelin-starred L'Atelier De Joel Robuchon or Rules, London's oldest restaurant.

 Some of London's best hotels are located in Covent Garden and there is accommodation available to suit all budgets.

 For a spot of luxury, choose a Covent Garden hotel such

 - The Savoy